Form 1099 - 2018 Deadline

 New filing date.
-Form 1099-MISC is now required to be filed on or before January 31, 2017, when you are reporting nonemployee compensation payments in box 7.
-Otherwise, file by February 28, 2017, if you file on paper, or by March 31, 2017, if you file electronically.
+Form 1099-MISC is now required to be filed on or before January 31, 2018, when you are reporting nonemployee compensation payments in box 7.
+Otherwise, file by February 28, 2018, if you are not reporting data in box 7.
 The due dates for furnishing payee statements remain the same.
 There is no change to due dates for recipient copies.

 Not ready to e-file?
 That's okay!
 If you don’t have all of your recipient or payer info you can still use Eagle View and save your entries in your account.